chaitanya8008/Stock_project/README.md

 # Contact
-For support, open an issue or email bhaveshkhullar1093@gmail.com
+For support, open an issue or email bhaveshkhullar1093@gmail.com or chaitanyagarg7112003@gmail.com